inventory management

 Fast Material Recalls

-If a raw material is recalled by a supplier, lot tracking can be used to identify which products are affected and need to be removed from inventory.
-This information can be used to quickly locate and remove the affected products from your premises, and also to contact customers who may have purchased these products.
+When a supplier recalls a raw material, lot tracking lets you immediately identify which products are affected and need to come off the shelves.
+You can quickly locate those products, remove them from your premises, and reach out to any customers who may have already purchased them.

 Improved Customer Service

-Lot tracking can also be important for customer service.
-If a customer has an issue with a product, lot numbers can be used to quickly track the product back to its point of manufacture.
-This information can then be used to correct the issue, prevent it from happening again and keep the customer fully informed.
+Lot tracking also pays off for customer service.
+If a customer has an issue with a product, lot numbers let you trace it back to its point of manufacture quickly.
+You can correct the problem, stop it happening again, and keep the customer in the loop throughout.

 How are Lot Numbers Used?

-There are many ways lot numbers can be used, but the most common use is to track products throughout the manufacturing process.
-By creating a lot tracking process for both materials and products, it is possible to see:
+Lot numbers serve many purposes, but the most common is tracking products throughout the manufacturing process.
+With a lot tracking process covering both materials and products, you can see:

 How to create a lot number

-Now that you have the background details on lot numbers, let’s start getting into the nitty gritty on how they are created and used.
+Now that you have the background on lot numbers, let’s get into how they’re actually created and used.

 For a lot number to be effective, it should be: